fmichalowski/poland-hotel-prices-shiny-dashboard/README.md

 4. Open `app.R` in RStudio.
 5. Run the app by clicking on the "Run App" button within RStudio.
 6. The Shiny App should open in your default web browser, allowing you to interact with the data.

+## Usage

+At the top of the page, there are tabs that allow you to switch between charts.
+On the left side of each page, there is a panel that allows you to specify the range of the dataset and the variables to be plotted on the chart.
+In the central part of the page, there is the main chart.

+## License

+This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.

+- **Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**

+For details, please see the [license file](LICENSE.md).